 Frank H. Wu

 Prior to his academic career, he held a clerkship with the late U.S. District Judge Frank J. Battisti in Cleveland and practiced law with the firm of Morrison & Foerster in San Francisco – while there, he devoted a quarter of his time to pro bono work on behalf of indigent clients.
-He received a B.A. from the Johns Hopkins University and a J.D. from the University of Michigan.
+He received a B.A. from the Johns Hopkins University and a J.D. with honors from the University of Michigan.